 (38) JOHN OWN APARTMENT [FRENCH CITY]a SAME OWN APARTMENT [AMERICAN CITY]c.
 'John owns an apartment in a French city and he also owns an apartment in an American city. a. ^{6.7} THERE-c POSS-b APARTMENT NICE.
 THERE-a NOT.
 There [= in the American city] his apartment his nice.
-There [in the French city] it's not.'
+There [in the French city] it's not.' b.

-b.
 7 THERE-c POSS-c APARTMENT NICE.
 THERE-a NOT.
 There [= in the American city] his apartment his nice.
-There [in the French city] it's not.'
+There [in the French city] it's not.' c.

-c.
 6 THERE-c POSS-b APARTMENT NICE.
 THERE-a POSS-b APARTMENT NOT NICE.
+THERE a POSS-b APARTMENT NOT NICE.
 There [= in the American city] his apartment his nice.
-There [in the French city] his apartment is not nice.'

-d. $^{4.3}$ THERE-c POSS-c APARTMENT NICE.
+There [in the French city] his apartment is not nice.' d. ^{4.3} THERE-c POSS-c APARTMENT NICE.
 THERE-a POSS-c APARTMENT NOT NICE.
-(Judgments 6,4,3)
+(Judgments 6, 4, 3) (ASL, 27, 65; 3 judgments)

 This observation does not decide between the views sketched in (34).
 On a Syntactically Constrained view, we could take the locative-shifted locus to be made of two parts, one of them bound by the original locus b for JOHN, and one by THERE with locus c.
 This option might be surprising at first, but there are in fact well-established cases of binding with split antecedents in other languages, in the case of plural pronouns, as in (39), where our is partly bound by the subject quantifier.
-A simplified analysis is given in (39)b, where $x_i+x_1\{1st\}$ is a sum of a variable bound by the subject quantifier, and a variable x_1 constrained (whether for morpho-syntactic or semantic reasons) to denote the speaker of the speech act.
+A simplified analysis is given in (39)b, where $x_i+x_1\{1st\}$ is a sum of a variable bound by the subject quantifier, and a variable x_i constrained (whether for morpho-syntactic or semantic reasons) to denote the speaker of the speech act.

 (39) a.
 Each of my former wives remembers our fights.
-(Schlenker 2003) b. $[\forall x_i$: former-wife $(x_i)]$ x_i , remembers the-fights-of (x_i+x_1)
+(Schlenker 2003) b. [∀x_i: former-wife(x_i)] x_i, remembers the-fights-of(x_i+x1)

-On this view, the first sentence of (38)b could conceivably be given the analysis in (40)b, where $\langle a, a \rangle$ x^e is a pair of loci denoting a locative slice of the individual denoted by b, specifically the slice of John corresponding to his being in the relevant American city.
+On this view, the first sentence of (38)b could conceivably be given the analysis in (40)b, where $\langle a, x^e \rangle$ is a pair of loci denoting a locative slice of the individual denoted by b, specifically the slice of John corresponding to his being in the relevant American city.

-- (40) a.
-THERE-c POSS-c APARTMENT NICE. - b.
-THERE-c λx^e POSS- APARTMENT NICE.
+(40) a.
+THERE-c POSS-c APARTMENT NICE.

+b.
+THERE-c λx^{e} POSS- APARTMENT NICE.